 Manufacturing Execution System Software (MES) Information

-Machine monitoring sensors and shop floor data collection (SFDC) terminals transmit production data from the factory floor to manufacturing execution system (MES) software.
+Machine monitoring sensors and shop floor data collection (SFDC) terminals transmit production data from the factory floor to MES software.
 MES software that includes supervisory control and data acquisition (SCADA) features can collect data from machine-mounted sensors.
 This information is then transmitted to a central computer for processing.
 In turn, software-based algorithms send real-time instructions to devices such as programmable logic controllers (PLC).
-Some manufacturing execution system (MES) software is designed for use with manual SFDC terminals.
+Some MES software is designed for use with manual SFDC terminals.
 With these systems, users enter information such as job numbers, labor codes, and production counts.

 MES software can be used to schedule tasks by facility, work center, machine, and/or employee skill set.
 Products that include capacity planning features allow schedulers to load jobs against an organization’s total production capacity.

 Advanced production scheduling (APS) offers finite scheduling options and a visual representation of projected workloads.